iterative/dvc.org/content/blog/2022-07-15-july-22-heartbeat.md

     🚀 MLEM Release,

-    🔥 DVC extension for VS Code
+    🔥 DVC extension for VS Code,

-    🥰 Guide to migrating from Git-LFS to DVC
+    🥰 Guide to migrating from Git-LFS to DVC,

+    ✍🏼 New Docs and Blog content,

     🚀 New demo videos, and more!
 picture: 2022-07-15/june-heartbeat-cover.png